leandergangso/dotfiles/tools.md

 # Tools to install

+look into moving to wayland & hyperland in the future.

 idea make a script that can auto install these tools on arch using pacman / yay

 `sudo pacman -S ?`